idaholab/moose/modules/doc/content/examples/ex05_amr.md

 ## Results

-Mesh results from each refinement step in `ex05.i` are shown below:
+The results shown here are created using 6 refinement steps.
+However, because it can take a while to run, the `ex05.i` input file only specifies running 2 mesh refinement steps.
+Mesh results from each of the 6 refinement steps are shown below:

 !media large_media/examples/ex5-mesh-0.png
        style=width:50%;margin-left:0%;